Understanding the GST System In India

 What is the role of CBIC?

 Central Board of Indirect Taxes and Customs (CBIC) is a part of the Department of Revenue under the Ministry of Finance, Government of India.
-It deals with the tasks of policy formulation concerning levy and collection of Customs & Central Excise duties and Service Tax, prevention of smuggling and administration of matters relating to Customs, Central Excise, Service Tax, and Narcotics to the extent under CBEC’s purview.
+It deals with the tasks of policy formulation concerning the levy and collection of Customs & Central Excise duties and Service Tax, prevention of smuggling, and administration of matters relating to Customs, Central Excise, Service Tax, and Narcotics to the extent under CBEC’s purview.
 CBIC is playing an active role in the drafting of GST law and procedures, particularly the CGST and IGST law, which will be the exclusive domain of the Centre.
-Apart this, the CBIC has successfully prepared itself for meeting the implementation challenges, which are quite formidable.
+Apart from this, the CBIC has successfully prepared itself to meet the implementation challenges, which are quite formidable.

 What is the role of GST Suvidha Providers(GSP)?

 GSP is a person who provides the facility for GST compliance online.
-There are a number of GSP which are providing GST compliance services to the taxpayers.
-We can say that GSPs acts as a bridge between the GST Network and Application Service Providers.
+There are a number of GSPs which are providing GST compliance services to the taxpayers.
+We can say that GSPs act as a bridge between the GST Network and Application Service Providers.
 Although any data cannot be read or modified by GSPs.
-However, to do help taxpayers in their filing, GSps can use the APIs given by the Goods & Services Network to manage enhanced systems.
+However, to help taxpayers in their filing, GSPs can use the APIs given by the Goods & Services Network to manage enhanced systems.

 What is the role of banks under GST system?